Quick canned tuna pasta | with light canned tuna

 Quick Canned Tuna Pasta with Light Canned Tuna

-• The canned tuna pasta is a complete dish; add your portion of vegetables to compose a balanced meal or single dish that helps keep blood sugar stable.
+• It is a complete dish; add your portion of vegetables so as to compose a balanced meal or one-dish meal that helps keep blood sugar stable.

 Add other fresh ingredients from capers to cherry tomatoes to arugula.

-Canned tuna in oil has a higher caloric intake than fresh due to the preservation liquid.
+Tuna in oil has a higher caloric content than the product preserved in water due to the preserving liquid.

-You can choose natural tuna or drain tuna in oil well to then dress it with a dash of extra virgin olive oil.
+You can choose tuna in water or drain tuna preserved in oil very well and then dress it with a drizzle of extra-virgin olive oil.

-I use a light canned tuna preserved with very little evo oil, with less fat than traditional canned tuna, and I find it has a more pleasant texture than natural tuna.
+I use a light canned tuna, preserved with very little olive oil, with less fat compared to traditional canned tuna.

 As with all canned products, it should be consumed occasionally.